nuxt-community/sentry-module/README.md

   }
 }
 ```

-### Nuxt compatibility
+## Configure

-Versions of NuxtJS before v2.4.0 are **not** supported by this package.
+See [Options](#options) for a list of available options

 ## Usage

-Enter your DSN in the NuxtJS config file.
+Enter your DSN in the Nuxt.js config file.
 Additional config settings can be found [here](https://docs.sentry.io/error-reporting/configuration/?platform=browser).

-### Usage in Vue component
+### Usage in Vue components

 In a Vue component, `Sentry` is available as `this.$sentry`, so we can call functions like